 5 No credit or refund, either in whole or in part, will be provided if the student is absent due to any reason such as illness, leave, enrolment suspension or termination.

-6 If a lesson is postponed or changes made due to an event (eg, teacher’s illness, natural disaster, power outage, etc) the postponed lesson will be rescheduled to a later date, or a substitute teacher may take the class.
+6 If a lesson is postponed or changed by Matrix due to an event (eg, teacher’s illness, natural disaster, power outage, outbreak of contagious disease, pandemic, epidemic, etc) the lesson will be rescheduled or postponed to a later date where possible, or alternatively online learning materials may be provided to substitute the affected lesson.
 No credit or refund, either in whole or in part, will be provided in this regard.

 7 If Matrix resources are lost or missing, we must request for a replacement which will be at the sole discretion of Matrix.
 A fee will apply if the replacement is issued.